quixio/quix-docs/docs/platform/tutorials/data-science/3-data.md

 ## Real-time data

-Follow these steps to view real-time data as it arrives into your topics:
+Follow these steps to view real-time data as it arrives in your topics:

-1. On the `Pipeline` page, click on the grey or green arrow coming out of the `New York Bikes` service.
+1. On the `Pipeline` page, click on the arrow coming out of the `New York Bikes` service.
+If there is data being emitted this arrow is green, otherwise it is gray.

 2. Click `Explore live data` on the context menu.